cellvia/page-slide/readme.md

 Added:

+ * optionally feed in "level" integers to indicate the hierarchy.  if given level is greater than last level, page will slide from right
  * cross-browser functionality via event normalization (pageslideEnd emitted on element)
  * native js AND jQuery compatibile
  * pushState detection, making hash optional